Green Day: Controversies

+Musical style and classification

 Green Day has generated controversy over whether their musical style and major-label status constitutes "true punk".
 In reaction to both the style of music and the background of the band, John Lydon, former frontman of the 1970s punk band the Sex Pistols commented, "So there we are fending off all that and it pisses me off that years later a wank outfit like Green Day hop in and nick all that and attach it to themselves.
 They didn't earn their wings to do that and if they were true punk they wouldn't look anything like they do."
 However, others in the punk rock scene would come to the defense of the band on their punk status.
 Bad Religion lead guitarist Brett Gurewitz and founder of the independent punk label Epitaph Records would state, "They [Green Day] are a punk band, but you know, punk is the legacy of rock and roll, and Green Day are the biggest band in the genre."

 Armstrong has discussed the group's status of being a punk band on a major record label, saying, "Sometimes I think we've become redundant because we're this big band now; we've made a lot of money—we're not punk rock anymore.
 But then I think about it and just say, 'You can take us out of a punk rock environment, but you can't take the punk rock out of us.'"
 In 2021, Armstrong condemned the band's labeling as "pop-punk" by critics in a Vulture magazine interview, stating, "I never really liked that term (pop punk), it turned into sort of a genre.
 I never thought of myself as a pop artist.
-I’ve always been left of center.
-To say you're a pop-punker … it never sat well with me."
+I've always been left of center.
+To say you're a pop-punker ... it never sat well with me."
 Armstrong acknowledged the band's more melodic punk style compared to other bands from the Bay Area scene it emerged from, but also brought up the band's performance alongside East Bay hardcore bands like Neurosis, Engage, Spitboy, Blatz, and Filth.

 In 2006, English rock musician Noel Gallagher of the Britpop band Oasis complained about the band semi-jokingly, claiming that the band had ripped off his song "Wonderwall" with "Boulevard of Broken Dreams".